thickey-cretelligent/radius_spec/radius_order_process_spec.md

   - **Ready To Order**: Products with determined pricing.

 ## 4. Request Proposal Workflow
-- Users are guided to select relevant Product Options
+- Users are guided to select relevant Product Options (Those that currently exist on the individual order pages)
 - Users are guided to provide required input data to successfully Request Proposal [Needs Definition]
-- Once Required inputs are provided, users can click button labeled **“Request Proposal.”**
+- Once required inputs are provided, users can click button labeled **“Request Proposal.”**
 - Products with **ClickQuote** enabled run automatically.
 - Non-ClickQuote enabled products or ClickQuote consults are routed to **Quote Manager** for manual consult.
 - During the manual consult, the Product Proposal Status will be **In Review**
-- Once Proposals are returned the Product Proposal Status will be **Proposal Ready** and the Product will be moved from **Request Proposal** Section to **Ready to Order** with Proposal amount and Turnaround time displayed prominently.
+- Once Proposals are returned the Product Proposal Status will be **Proposal Ready** and the with Proposal amount and Turnaround time displayed prominently.
+- User can click "Accept Proposal" which moves the Proposal from the **Request Proposal** Section to the **Ready to Order** Section.

 ## 5. Ready To Order Workflow
 - Users are guided through a set of both required and optional input fields relative to the array of Products selected.